ultraseedbox/USB-Docs/UltraSeedbox Applications/NZBGet/Information and Overview.md

-NZBGet is a binary downloader written in C++, which downloads files from Usenet based on information given in nzb-files.
+NZBGet is a binary downloader written in C++, which downloads files from Usenet based on the information given in nzb-files.
 It is designed with performance in mind to achieve maximum download speed by using very little system resources.
 Some of the features are:

 * Fast deobfuscation (par-rename)
 * RSS with duplicate check